semaphore-paymaster/semaphore-paymaster/README.md

    Edit `.env` with your desired settings.

-1. Start the local blockchain node and bundler:
+2. Start the local blockchain node and bundler:

    > Note: This step is not required if you only want to run unit tests.
 See testing instructions below.

    ```bash
    docker compose up --build
    ```

-2. Open a new terminal and install contract dependencies and setup environment variables (the default values should work for most users):
+3. Open a new terminal and install contract dependencies:

    ```bash
    cd contracts && yarn && cp .env.example .env
    ```

-## 🧪 Testing (Optional)

 ### unit tests